yangoo9/Predictive-Modeling-to-Optimize-Class-Capacity-at-GoalZone-Fitness/README.md

 # Predictive-Modeling-to-Optimize-Fitness-Class-Capacity
 Predictive Modeling to Optimize Class Capacity at GoalZone Fitness

-The goal is to Predict modeling to Optimize Class Capacity at GoalZone GoalZone is a fitness club chain in Canada.
+The goal is to build Predictive modeling to optimize fitness class capacity at GoalZone.
+GoalZone is a fitness club chain in Canada.
 GoalZone offers a range of fitness classes in two capacities - 25 and 15.
 Some classes are always fully booked.

 Business Problem